How to Get More Business.

 “Look Bob,” Cindy said.
 “You’re already a phenomenal performer.
 You know tons of songs and you play and sing them beautifully.
 Of course, there’s nothing wrong with learning more songs and there’s certainly nothing wrong with improving your guitar playing, but that’s not going to get you any more business.
 You’re as good as you need to be to get all the business you want.
 To get more business, what you need to get better at is…”

-Cindy paused dramatically before continuing. “… business.”
+Cindy paused dramatically before continuing. “…getting more business.”

-After her bolt of wisdom sunk in, we went around the Zoom and each of us talked about how Bob could increase his outreach, build his base, and demonstrate to his clients why they should not only invite him to play for their audiences but why they should invite him back.
+After her bolt of wisdom sunk in, we went around the Zoom and each of us talked about how Bob could increase his outreach, build his customer base, and demonstrate to his clients why they should not only invite him to play for their audiences but why they should invite him back.
 We explored mailing lists, virtual presentations, pricing strategies, and audience engagement.
-And we talked about how Bob could build on his talents to set himself apart from his competition – something we fondly referred to as his “Bobness.”
+And we talked about how Bob could build on his unique talents to set himself apart from his competition – something we fondly referred to as his “Bobness.”

 What if you Don’t Have Bobness?